How to Keep Seniors Safe From Illness Like COVID-19 During the Holidays

-In addition to following the latest guidelines, here are a few other ways to keep your senior loved ones healthy this holiday season:
+In addition to following the latest guidelines, here are a few other ways to keep your senior loved ones healthy this holiday season.

-One of the most simple and effective ways to prevent the spread of illnesses is to clean your hands often.
-It is best to wash your hands vigorously with soap and water for at least 20 seconds.
+One of the most simple and effective ways to prevent the spread of illnesses is to keep hands clean.

-You can also encourage your senior loved ones to keep hand sanitizer with them for easy use.
+In addition to encouraging hand washing, it doesn’t hurt to make hand sanitizer easily accessible during your holiday gatherings.
 Medical professionals recommend that sanitizers contain at least 60 percent alcohol.
-If you stocked up on hand sanitizer during the pandemic, be sure to check the expiration date– these products can become less effective over time.
+If you stocked up on hand sanitizer during the pandemic, be sure to check the expiration date – these products can become less effective over time.

 Encourage your loved ones to stay hydrated